deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 ### GlobalPoolingLayer
 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/GlobalPoolingLayer.java) </span>

-Global pooling layer - used to do pooling over time for RNNs, and 2d pooling for CNNs.<br>
+Global pooling layer - used to do pooling over time for RNNs, and 2d pooling for CNNs.<br> Supports the following

 Global pooling layer can also handle mask arrays when dealing with variable length inputs.
-Mask arrays are assumed to be 2d, and are fed forward through the network during training or post-training forward pass:<br>
-- Time series: mask arrays are shape [miniBatchSize, maxTimeSeriesLength] and contain values 0 or 1 only<br>
-- CNNs: mask have shape [miniBatchSize, height] or [miniBatchSize, width].
+Mask arrays are assumed to be 2d, and are fed forward through the network during training or post-training forward pass:<br> - Time series: mask arrays are shape [miniBatchSize, maxTimeSeriesLength] and contain values 0 or 1 only<br> - CNNs: mask have shape [miniBatchSize, height] or [miniBatchSize, width].
 Important: the current implementation assumes that for CNNs + variable length (masking), the input shape is [miniBatchSize, channels, height, 1] or [miniBatchSize, channels, 1, width] respectively.
 This is the case with global pooling in architectures like CNN for sentence classification.<br>

-Behaviour with default settings:<br>
-- 3d (time series) input with shape [miniBatchSize, vectorSize, timeSeriesLength] -> 2d output [miniBatchSize, vectorSize]<br>
-- 4d (CNN) input with shape [miniBatchSize, channels, height, width] -> 2d output [miniBatchSize, channels]<br>
+Behaviour with default settings:<br> - 3d (time series) input with shape [miniBatchSize, vectorSize, timeSeriesLength] -> 2d output [miniBatchSize, vectorSize]<br> - 4d (CNN) input with shape [miniBatchSize, channels, height, width] -> 2d output [miniBatchSize, channels]<br> - 5d (CNN3D) input with shape [miniBatchSize, channels,
-- 5d (CNN3D) input with shape [miniBatchSize, channels, depth, height, width] -> 2d output [miniBatchSize, channels]<br>
+depth, height, width] -> 2d output [miniBatchSize, channels]<br>

-Alternatively, by setting collapseDimensions = false in the configuration, it is possible to retain the reduced dimensions as 1s: this gives<br>
-- [miniBatchSize, vectorSize, 1] for RNN output,<br>
-- [miniBatchSize, channels, 1, 1] for CNN output, and<br>
-- [miniBatchSize, channels, 1, 1, 1] for CNN3D output.<br>
+Alternatively, by setting collapseDimensions = false in the configuration, it is possible to retain the reduced dimensions as 1s: this gives<br> - [miniBatchSize, vectorSize, 1] for RNN output,<br> - [miniBatchSize, channels, 1, 1] for CNN output, and<br> - [miniBatchSize, channels, 1, 1, 1] for CNN3D output.<br>
 <br>